Nguru update

-In November 2021 Good Company Arts hosted a research hui (PEPE) representing the start of a specific trajectory with Taonga Pūoro and Cinematic Virtual Reality (CVR).
-This is the third time we bring the powerful sound of Taonga Pūoro into CVR, following projects Astrolabe - Whakaterenga (2018), and OneOne - Raranga (2021) featuring the late Dr Richard Nunns.
+In November 2021 Good Company Arts hosted a research hui representing the start of a new trajectory with Taonga Pūoro and Cinematic Virtual Reality (CVR), following our projects Astrolabe - Whakaterenga (2018), and OneOne - Raranga (2021).

 Ariana Tikao, Ruby Solly and Alistair Fraser co-created original music during recording sessions in the presence of Taonga Pūoro composer and New Zealand Arts Icon, kuia Dame Gillian Karawe Whitehead.